 Exclude IP addresses

 Getting unwanted clicks that are costing you?
-You can take your ads off certain neighbourhoods of the Internet map, so to speak, by excluding computer or network IP addresses.
+You can take your ads off certain neighborhoods of the Internet map, so to speak, by excluding computer or network IP addresses.

 This article explains how to exclude Internet Protocol (IP) addresses by campaign so that all ads in that campaign are blocked from computers and networks associated with those addresses.